yashaggarwal85d/Neural-Vault/Books/How to talk to anyone/Vocabulary enhancement.md

 ---
 # Idea

-* **Drop the overworked words that everyone uses everyday,** words like good, pretty, nice, smart, bro etc.
+* **Drop the overworked words that everyone uses everyday**
+	* Words like good, pretty, nice, smart, bro etc.
 * <mark style="background: #BBFABBA6;">Have a complex synonym for each of these common words</mark> and replace them with that, this technique have several advantages -
 	- People will think your english is better
 	- You are a **better communicator**